Zetosoft/dynacam/README.md

 		- **options.width** (number) If specified, camera will be of specific width, or width ratio if less than 1.
 Full screen resize width is the default.
 		- **options.height** (number) If specified, camera will be of specific height, or height ratio if less than 1.
 Full screen resize height is the default.
 		- **options.vertices** (table) Table containing normalized (0 - 1 range) vertices for canvas shape.
 If specified, *.width* and *.height* options will be ignored.
 		- **options.cullLimit** (number) Cull limit in pixel value.
-Lights outside the edge plus this number will not be rendered. default is 800.
+Lights with a position outside any edge plus/minus this number will not be rendered. default is 800.
+Think of it as a safe border where lights will still be rendered.
 	- dynacam.*refresh()*
 		- Refresh internal display values in case of a viewport dimensions change, updates fullscreen dimensions on all cameras
 	- dynacam.*newLight(**options**)* : Creates and tracks new light